First Capital Bank Malawi Limited: History

-The bank listed on Malawi's stock exchange in 2009, when almost 10% of its net shares were offered in the IPO.
+The bank listed on Malawi's stock exchange in 2009, when almost 10 percent of its net shares were offered in the IPO.
 In 2017, First Capital announced that it was in the advanced stages of talks with Barclays to acquire a controlling stake in Barclays' Zimbabwe operation.
 Also in 2017, it was announced that First Capital had wholly bought out Opportunity Bank of Malawi.

 In December 2017, First Capital Bank Malawi de-listed its shares from the Malawi Stock Exchange (MSE).
 The value of First Capital stock shares were acquired by the newly-created holding company, First Merchant Bank Capital Holdings Plc (FMBCH), whose shares are now listed in the MSE.

 As of September 2017, First Capital Bank Malawi, was the third-largest bank in the country by assets and it enjoyed an estimated 16.8 percent market share.

 FMBCapital Holdings Plc

 FMBCapital Holdings Plc is the Mauritian-based holding company that owns First Capital Bank Malawi, as well as its affiliated companies.
 The group owns either wholly or in part, seven subsidiary companies.
 The Group is a large financial services conglomerate, serving communities in Malawi, Botswana, Zambia, Mozambique and Zimbabwe.
 Member companies of the FMBCapital Holdings Group include the following: